PoisotLab/MetawebTransferLearning/outline.md

 comprehensive breakdown of the methods).

 *The outcomes:*
-**I do think this can be a one-liner we throw in with the previous/next section?**
+**I do think this can be a one-liner we throw in with the previous/next section? do we need to report actual values e.g. number of species/interaction/links/whatever - can probably get away with putting this in the extended data section**

 > Figure 2: A: Possibly ROC-AUC, B: Body mass, C: omnivory (unless we have this
 > as panels in fig 1)